All Episodes

 Well, that's happening simultaneously.

-We're hearing not one but two separate meetings with Donald Trump's lawyers and the DOJ.
+We're hearing not one, but two separate meetings with Donald Trump's lawyers and the DOJ.

-Um rumors are running rampant about a possible indictment as to the Mar-a-Lago documents case.
+Rumors are running rampant about a possible indictment as to the Mar-a-Lago documents case.

-Uh you know, can you explain that to me, especially in light of Joe Biden and all the varying places that he had documents?
+You know, can you explain that to me, especially in light of Joe Biden and all the varying places that he had documents?

-Yeah, no, we can't it's just such a double standard.
+Yeah, no, it's such a double standard.

 You talk about it every day, Sean.